What will Inauguration Day look like amid a pandemic?

 It is also still unclear how many demonstrators will come to the District during inauguration week.
 As of mid-November, six groups had applied for permits to protest or rally for the president-elect between Jan.
 14 and 23, according National Park Service spokesman Mike Litterst.

 None of the permits have been issued yet.
-Litterst said they will be issued on a first-come, first-serve basis after the Presidential Inaugural Committee decides which land they need for ceremonies.
+Litterst said they will be issued on a first-come, first-serve basis after the Presidential Inaugural Committee decides which land it needs for ceremonies.
 It is not unusual, Litterst added, for permits to be doled out the week before the event takes place.

-Despite the roiling health crisis and concerns about unrest, tourism officials say they have seen “high interest” from visitors planning to travel to the District to celebrate inauguration, which they hope could inject new life into the local economy hard-hit by the pandemic.
+Despite the roiling health crisis and concerns about unrest, tourism officials say they have seen “high interest” from visitors planning to travel to the District to celebrate the inauguration, which they hope could inject new life into the local economy hard-hit by the pandemic.

 “Even if covid-19 prevents some of the typical celebratory events, [the] inauguration will hopefully help offset some of the deep economic losses we’ve seen so far,” said Elliott L. Ferguson II, president and CEO of Destination DC, which promotes the city to visitors.